Consumer Cellular Cell Phone Plan Review 2024

 Choosing a Cell Phone

-Here are a couple of phones (and a tablet) that stand out to us:
+Here are a couple of devices that stand out to us:

-The IRIS Flip is one of the most basic, senior-focused phones that Consumer Cellular offers.
-These features are tailored to the needs of older users, without any bells and whistles, so it’s a great option if you’re looking for simplicity.
-Priced at $69, the IRIS Flip offers excellent value.
-It’s cheaper than many other flip phones I’ve tested, including Lively’s Jitterbug Flip2, priced at $99.99.
+The IRIS Easy Flip is one of the most basic, senior-friendly phones Consumer Cellular offers.
+The features are tailored to the needs of older users, without any bells and whistles, so it’s a great option if you’re looking for simplicity.
+Priced at $59 outright or $2 per month, the IRIS Easy Flip offers excellent value.
+It’s cheaper than many other flip phones I’ve tested, including Lively’s Jitterbug Flip2, priced at $79.99.

-During my testing, I discovered that the IRIS Flip has a simple list-based menu that allowed me to easily navigate to my calls, texts, contacts, camera, calendar, and settings.
-I realized that the phone even has internet access, which is great if you like to browse the web, get directions, or use social media.
+The IRIS Easy Flip has a simple, list-based menu that allowed me to easily navigate to my calls, texts, contacts, camera, calendar, and settings.
+The phone even has internet access, which is great if you like to browse the web, get directions, or use social media.
 Some of Consumer Cellular’s older flip phone models, including the Verve Snap, didn’t offer internet, so this is a nice upgrade.
 The phone’s buttons were large and clearly labeled, perfect for those with arthritis or vision loss.
 The IRIS Flip’s display was well-lit, and the phone is hearing aid compatible for those with hearing loss.

 Pro Tip: Visit our list of the best flip phones for seniors to compare the IRIS Flip to other user-friendly devices.